Greetings! This is important so please read carefully.

 Absolutely do NOT come inside the office.
 Doing so puts all the people you come near at risk of this very contagious virus.

-We do have a limited supply of rapid antigen tests for sick patients.
+We do have a limited supply of rapid antigen tests for our patients.
 Patients must first complete a telehealth visit with a provider before scheduling any test.
 The test will be performed outside at your vehicle.
 No test specimens will be collected in the office.

 The Summit Urgent Care also has the space along with special ventilation system, equipment, and other resources to conduct indoor evaluation if needed.